-Long-term incentive compensation awards provide motivation for our officers, employees, consultants and directors to achieve our business and financial objectives, and also align their interests with the long-term interests of our Shareholders.
+Long-term incentive compensation awards provide motivation for our officers, employees, consultants and directors to achieve our business and financial objectives and also align their interests with the long-term interests of our Shareholders.
 Our HR & ESG Committee reviews, evaluates and considers equity grants to NEOs annually both as an important component of the NEO's overall compensation package and to ensure appropriate levels of share ownership.

 The HR & ESG Committee realizes the importance of aligning long-term incentive compensation for the NEOs with the long-term strategic objectives and value creation goals of the Corporation.
-Long-term equity compensation is typically given by granting awards under the Omnibus Plan.
-As part of the recent engagement by the Corporation of WTW, the HR & ESG Committee is currently in the process of evaluating a number of proposals related to Omnibus Plan Awards for the NEOs.
-Accordingly, the HR & ESG Committee will be granting certain awards under the Omnibus Plan to the NEOs for 2023 and going forward, in order to accomplish this key objective.
-Details of the Omnibus Plan, including default vesting terms are set out in "Appendix C - Omnibus Plan".
+Long-term equity compensation is delivered by granting awards under the Omnibus Plan.
+As part of the engagement by the Corporation of WTW, the HR & ESG Committee will be reviewing its long-term incentive policy in 2025 to ensure it better aligns with the interests of our shareholders.